 Figures

-Figure 1: Main meta-analytic results for the effect of an increase in temperature (mean ± S.D. = 7.4 ± 3.6°C) on dive duration means (lnRR, A) and variability (lnCVR, B) in diving ectothermic vertebrates.
-Temperature increases decreased dive duration means and increased dive duration variability.
-Stronger effects were observed with larger increases in temperature in terms of both mean differences (lnRR, C) and variability (lnCVR, D).
+Figure 1: Overall meta-analytic results for the effect of an increase in temperature (mean ± S.D. = 7.4 ± 3.6°C) on dive duration means (lnRR, A) and variability (lnCVR, B) in diving ectothermic vertebrates.
+Temperature increases decreased dive mean duration when controlling for the average temperature of the temperature treatment pair and body mass of the species (lnRR C).
+While there was a tendency for the variability in ive duration to increase these effects were not statistically distinguishable form no effect (0) (lnCVR, D).
 Data are presented as effect sizes (lnRR or lnCVR) with 95% confidence intervals.
 The vertical, dotted zero line indicates no effect and effect sizes are considered significant when 95% confidence intervals do not cross with the zero line.
-Sample sizes for each group are included in parentheses.
+Sample sizes for each group (k) and number of species (Sp) are provided.
+Abbreviations: ‘NS’ = not statistically significant; ‘*’ statistically significant deviation from effect size of 0.
+Between study (I2study) and phylogenetic heterogeneity (I2phylogeny) provided for MLMA models.

 Figure 2: Effects of temperature increase (mean ± S.D. = 7.4 ± 3.6°C) on dive duration means (lnRR, A) and variability (lnCVR, B) in all diving ectothermic vertebrates (i.e. overall), aerial breathers and bimodal breathers.
 The effects of temperature increases on dive duration means and variability were comparable between aerial and bimodal breathers, with dive duration means decreasing and dive duration variability increasing.
 Data are presented as effect sizes (lnRR or lnCVR) with 95% confidence intervals.
 The vertical, dotted zero line indicates no effect and effect sizes are considered significant when 95% confidence intervals do not cross with the zero line.
 Sample sizes for each group are included in parentheses.
 Different lowercase letters indicate where groups are statistically different from each other.